Images of Indochina & Angkor Wat (2015)

 Day 12: Bangkok | Chao Phraya River

-If you wish, rise early to give alms to monks at a little-visited temple.
-Later, Ride Like a Local on a tuk-tuk around the sprawling Grand Palace.
+If you wish, rise early to give alms (not included in tour price) to monks at a little-visited temple.
+Later you Ride Like a Local on a tuk-tuk around the sprawling Grand Palace.
 Explore the ancient Siamese court, home to Thailand’s most important shrine, the green-jade Emerald Buddha.
-Discover Wat Pho temple, with its lovely gilded Reclining Buddha and hear the musical sound of coins dropping into brass offering bowls.
+Discover Wat Pho temple, with its lovely gilded Reclining Buddha and the musical sound of coins dropping into brass offering bowls.
 Tonight, gather for a special farewell dinner hosted by Abercrombie & Kent.

 The Peninsula Bangkok | Meals: B D